WAS - SMF

 The average price of all round-trip flights from Washington, D.C. to Sacramento clicked on KAYAK for each day over the last 12 months.

-When flying from Washington, D.C. to Sacramento, you should consider leaving on a Saturday and avoid Fridays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Tuesdays and the most expensive ones on Fridays.
+When flying from Washington, D.C. to Sacramento, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
+For your return to Washington, D.C., you’ll find the best rates on Thursdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Washington, D.C. to Sacramento?